 In the LASI instrument which you completed, each of the 12 situations theoretically called for one of the four basic leadership styles depicted in Figure 1.
-In each case, the situation described something about the maturity level of a work group you might be working with in your role as a Leadership as the analytical tool, three of the situations demanded a high task/low relationship action (Quadrant 1), three required a high task/high relationship choice (Quadrant 2), three required a high relationship/low task style (Quadrant 3), and finally three asked for a low task/low relationship style (Quadrant 4).
+In each case, the situation described something about the maturity level of a work group you might be working with in your role as a leader.
+Using Life Cycle Theory of Leadership as the analytical tool, three of the situations demanded a high task/low relationship action (Quadrant 1), three required a high task/high relationship choice (Quadrant 2). three required a high relationship/ low task style (Quadrant 3), and finally three asked for a low task/ low relationship style (Quadrant 4).

-Thus a person who picked the alternative with the highest probability in all 12 situations would have indicated three style choices in each quadrant and a +24 adaptability or effectiveness score.
+Thus a person who picked the alternative the the highest probability in all 12 situations would have indicated three style choices in each quadrant and a +24 adaptability or effectiveness score.